tobielee/auto-lab-reminders/README.md

 - `end_time`: end of meeting
 - `timezone`: timezone for meeting
 - `schedule_envents_count`: number of events (rows) to add to calendar with `generate_schedule.py`
+- `holiday_vocab`: comma separated list of vocab for indicating what is a holiday based on what's given in the Type column of the `Schedule` tab of the Google sheets
 - `zoomextras`: additional text appended onto calendar invite message/description

 [teams]